nickfixit/nextjs-crewai/README.md

 - [akoskm.com](https://akoskm.com/) → [akoskm.hashnode.dev](https://akoskm.hashnode.dev/)

-With the Platforms Starter Kit, you can offer unlimited custom domains at no extra cost to your customers as a premium feature, without having to worry about custom nameservers or configuring SSL certificates.
+With the Elitebench Starter Kit, you can offer unlimited custom domains at no extra cost to your customers as a premium feature, without having to worry about custom nameservers or configuring SSL certificates.

-## Examples of platforms
+## Examples of Elitebench

-Vercel customers like [Hashnode](https://vercel.com/customers/hashnode), [Super](https://super.so), and [Cal.com](https://cal.com) are building scalable platforms on top of Vercel and Next.js.
-There are multiple types of platforms you can build with this starter kit:
+Vercel customers like [Hashnode](https://vercel.com/customers/hashnode), [Super](https://super.so), and [Cal.com](https://cal.com) are building scalable Elitebench on top of Vercel and Next.js.
+There are multiple types of Elitebench Platforms you can build with this starter kit:

 ### 1. Content creation platforms